Welcome to the Library Guide on Anthropology

 This guide provides basic information on getting started with library research in the field of anthropology.

-- The Find Books and Media tab provides a brief description of the library's catalog CONSULS followed by a breakdown of anthropology call numbers that shows the broad topics assigned to the various numbers.
+- The Find Books and Media tab provides a brief description of the library's shared catalog followed by a breakdown of anthropology call numbers that shows the broad topics assigned to the various numbers.
 There is also a short list of representative subject headings that can be used to search for books, DVDs, and other materials about anthropology.
-Please note you cannot look up articles in CONSULS.

 - The Find Articles tab has provides links to two databases specific to the field of anthropology, then links to general databases, and then specialized databases.
 You will need to scroll down on this page to view all of them.
 Databases let you enter a topic to receive a list of articles that have been published in academic journals, magazines, and newspapers about the topic.
 Many databases also provide that actual articles online.

 - The Reference tab provides a list of print and online reference titles.
 Print books can be found on the library's main floor in the Reference collection.
 Reference books include encyclopedias, dictionaries, statistical compilations, and other sources intended to let you look up facts or obtain quick background information.